-And what could be a more beautiful place to spend a mild summer night than the summer night festival in Pfunds?
+And what could be a more beautiful place to spend a mild summer night than a summer night festival?
 Take in the sounds of the band and let yourself be captivated by the traditional festivities!

 On the cultural discovery tour in the Tyrolean Oberland: Get to know the cultural and event highlights of the region!